-- Fresh fruit infested with Drosophila suzukii would be distributed for retail sale to multiple destinations within the PRA area, so a portion of the fruit is likely to reach areas of host abundance. - During distribution fruit may be kept at cool temperatures that may affect the survival of Drosophila suzukii (Kanzawa 1939).
+- Fresh fruit infested with Drosophila suzukii would be distributed for retail sale to multiple destinations within the PRA area, so a portion of the fruit is likely to reach areas of host abundance. - During distribution, fruit may be kept at cool temperatures that may affect the survival of Drosophila suzukii (Kanzawa 1939).
 However, the perishable nature of fresh fruit would mean transit times will be short, and transit temperatures are likely to be above lethal levels (Kanzawa 1939; Woolworths 2010).
-At retail outlets, fruit will then be displayed at ambient temperature that would promote the survival and development of Drosophila suzukii. - Hosts of Drosophila suzukii include 36 taxa from 12 plant families (Appendix B).
-Preferred hosts of Drosophila suzukii include strawberry, caneberry, cherry, stone fruit, blueberry and grapes (Kanzawa 1939; Sasaki and Sato 1995a; Kawase and Uchino 2005; EPPO 2010a; OSU 2010b).
-These species are widely distributed in commercial and domestic environments within Australia (AVH 2010). - Although Drosophila suzukii is currently restricted in distribution to the northern hemisphere, and fresh fruit would be imported out of season, the broad host range would most likely result in some plant hosts having fruit during the import period and throughout the year.
+At retail outlets, fruit will then be displayed at ambient temperature that would promote the survival and development of Drosophila suzukii. - Hosts of Drosophila suzukii from undamaged fruit include 41 taxa from 10 plant families and there are many other additional recorded hosts when fruit is grown in backyard and natural environments or when the fruit is over-ripe (Appendix B).
+Preferred hosts of Drosophila suzukii include strawberry, caneberry, cherry, stone fruit, blueberry and some grape varieties (Kanzawa 1939; Sasaki and Sato 1995a; Kawase and Uchino 2005; EPPO 2010a; OSU 2010b).
+These species are widely distributed in commercial and domestic environments within Australia (AVH 2010). - Although Drosophila suzukii is currently restricted in distribution to the northern hemisphere, and fresh fruit would be imported mostly out of season, the broad host range would most likely result in some plant hosts in Australia having fruit during the import period and throughout the year.
 In addition, the continuous supply of fruit through the retail sector would ensure host fruits are available throughout the year in residential areas. - Fresh fruit infested by mature larvae of Drosophila suzukii have a sunken surface and become rotten and unsuitable for sale (OSU 2010a; Bolda et al. 2010).
 Symptomatic fruits are likely to be considered unmarketable by wholesalers and retailers.
 These fruits are likely to be disposed of with general garbage or in compost bins prior to sale to the consumer. - Asymptomatic fruit, with only eggs or recently hatched larvae, in sound condition would be distributed and sold through markets and retail chains. - On imported fruit purchased at retail outlets for consumption, emerging flies would only need to move to fruit of a suitable host that may be in residential environments, including fruit bowls.
 The ability of Drosophila suzukii to utilise over ripe and damaged fruit will maximise the range and availability of host material they could reproduce on. - Although the intended use of fresh fruit is human consumption, waste material would be generated (e.g. overripe and damaged fruit, uneaten portions).
-Whole or parts of the fruit may be disposed of at multiple locations throughout Australia in compost bins or amongst general household waste. - Adult Drosophila suzukii associated with imported fruit could readily move to new host material.
+Whole or parts of the fruit may be disposed of at multiple locations throughout Australia in compost bins or amongst general household and commercial waste.

+- Adult Drosophila suzukii associated with imported fruit could readily move to new host material.
 Adults are considered to be active fliers, can fly for several hours in a day, and are very active at temperatures between 20-25 °C (Kanzawa 1939).
-Closely related species of Drosophila are known to fly hundreds of metres towards preferred habitat (Coyne et al. 1987).

-• The transfer of immature stages of Drosophila suzukii from fruit waste to a host would occur if they successfully completed development and emerged as a adult.
+Closely related species of Drosophila are known to fly hundreds of metres towards preferred habitat (Coyne et al. 1987). - The transfer of immature stages of Drosophila suzukii from fruit waste to a host would occur if they successfully completed development and emerged as an adult.
 Drosophila suzukii is known to complete development from egg to adult at high levels in sound fruit and at lower levels in rotten fruit (Kanzawa 1939).